httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 attacker that wants the connection to remain in the clear need only strip the `Alt-Svc` header field from responses.

-Downgrade attacks can be partially mitigated using the `commit` member of the http-opportunistic well-known resource, because when it is used, a client can avoid using cleartext to contact a supporting server.
+Downgrade attacks can be partially mitigated using the `tls-commit` member of the http-opportunistic well-known resource, because when it is used, a client can avoid using cleartext to contact a supporting server.
 However, this only works when a previous connection has been established without an active attacker present; a continuously present active attacker can either prevent the client from ever using TLS, or offer its own certificate.

 ## Privacy Considerations {#privacy}